Pixel art: 2020s

 Although some commenters had predicted the decline of "retro" pixel art after a wave of pixel art games in the 2010s, pixel art has continued to remain popular in the current decade.
-One major contributing factor seems to have been the COVID 19 pandemic, as people around the world spent more time online, playing games, using social media and developing new hobbies.
+One major contributing factor seems to have been the COVID-19 pandemic, as people around the world spent more time online, playing games, using social media and developing new hobbies.
 A second contributing factor seems to have been the rise of NFTs, as pixel art became an inexpensive way to produce large numbers of artworks.
 As the market for NFTs grew rapidly, many pixel artists embraced the new technology as a new source of income.
 Many notable professional artists also expressed skepticism and disapproval of NFTs, citing environmental factors, pyramid scheme claims, and money laundering as reasons for rejecting offers.
 One of the most profiled examples of pixel artists expressing opposition to NFTs is Castpixel, citing environmental effects and artificial scarcity.
 Furthermore, as is the case with other forms of digital art, pixel artists have also discovered many cases of plagiarism and fraud by actors who download pixel art without permission to sell as NFTs.
-Although discussion around pixel art theft is not new, the issue has certainly become more controversial with the rise of NFTs.
+Although the discussion around pixel art theft is not new, the issue has certainly become more controversial with the rise of NFTs.

 Perhaps linked to the increased influence and attraction of social media platforms like Twitter, Mastodon, Reddit, and Instagram, older pixel art communities on Pixelation and DeviantArt declined in the 2020s.
-Discord became an important platform for pixel art communities like Pixel Joint, PAD (Pixel Art Discord), LoSpec, and Trigonomicon.
+Discord became an important platform for pixel art communities like Pixel Joint, PAD (Pixel Art Discord), Lospec, and Trigonomicon.
 In the early fall of 2022, Pixelation announced the closing of its webforum and a transition to Twitter.